lachrymator/RF-Score/rescoring/README.md

 Model 2
 -------

 Model 2 is a multiple linear regression model with the same functional form and cutoff as the Vina score.
+The denominator (1 + w6*Nrot) is moved to the left hand side, yielding the MLR equation z = e * (1 + w6*Nrot) = w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding.
+For w6, multiple values are sampled from 0 to 1 with a step size of 0.1 and from 0.01 to 0.02 with a step size of 0.0001.
+When the PDBbind v2007 refined set minus core set (N = 1105) is used as the training set, w6 = 0.0165 yields the best prediction performance with rmsd = 1.920, sdev = 1.925, pcor = 0.604, scor = 0.663 and kcor = 0.472.
+Therefore w6 = 0.0165 is used in all the subsequent experiments.

-It is trained on four training sets:
+It is separately trained on four training sets:

 ### PDBbind v2004 refined set (N = 1091) minus PDBbind v2007 core set (N = 195)